prplecake/jrgnsn.net/about.md

 domains. [builds.sr.ht][builds] builds the site and deploys it to my web server whenever I push to the git repo.

-I collect absolutely nothing from visitors.
-There's no tracking or data collection of any kind.
-There may be referral links.

 You can [browse the source code][source] for this website.
 It's licensed under the terms of the [MIT license][mit].
 The articles themselves are [CC-BY-SA 4.0][cc-by-sa-4.0].